AnnuJoshi/data-interview-prep/company_specific/DoorDash/practice/practice_sql.md

                         AND     CURRENT_DATE - INTERVAL '6 days'
   AND  window_orders >= 100          -- ≥ 100 orders in that 7-day window
 ORDER  BY window_start, city;

+--BETWEEN operator is indeed inclusive of both the start and end values
 ```

 #### A-4 Likely Churned Customers (Medium)